Jose Luis Pelaez Inc/Getty Images

 |Head of household||1

 For standard deduction amount purposes, if your 65th birthday was Jan.
-1, the Internal Revenue Service considers you age 65 for the previous tax year and you may claim the larger standard deduction.
+1, the IRS considers you age 65 for the previous tax year and you may claim the larger standard deduction.

 As for vision considerations, you may qualify for the larger deduction even if you are partially blind by attaching a letter from your physician attesting to your limited vision.